 - You want him out of the house.

 If this sounds like your situation, you are in the right place.

-California family law requires a showing of assault or threatened assault if the request is made on an emergency basis or the potential for physical or emotional harm if the request is made on a non-emergency basis.
+To legally kick your husband out of the house, California law has certain requirements.
+It requires a showing of assault or threatened assault if the request is made on an emergency basis.
+It also requires potential for physical or emotional harm if the request is made on a non-emergency basis.